maboa/MDN/landing-audio-video-manip.md

 ###Spatial Audio

 We can also position audio using a panner node.
-A panner node allows us to define a source cone as well as postional and directional elments - all in 3D space.
+A panner node allows us to define a source cone as well as postional and directional elements - all in 3D space.